rogmanster/docker-dind/README.md

 #### 3) Launch the Coder UI

 When coder server starts, the logs will show a public access url that was automatically created.
-If you choose not to use the public access url you can also connect to the localhost:3000.
+I recommend just using http://127.0.0.1:3000 to reduce latency and networking issues.

 ```
 Coder v2.16.0+683a720 - Your Self-Hosted Remote Development Platform